Breeze/breeze.github.io/doc-js/extending-entities.md

 ##*Don't "new" a custom constructor*

-<p class="note">We strongly recommend that you do not call an entity constructor function directly.
+> We strongly recommend that you do not call an entity constructor function directly.
 This section explains why.
 Use one of the two Breeze factory functions instead, either `EntityManager.CreateEntity()` or `EntityType.CreateEntity()`.

 The `Customer` function is a valid JavaScript constructor; it is perfectly legal to write: